Hustoft-Digital/MultiSceneTools/README.md

     - Create scene collections from loaded scenes
     - Create new scenes and load it additively
     - Add all open scenes to build settings
+    - See the current settings set in the config scriptable object

 - Multi Scene Loader
     - Load scene collections with this static class
+    - OnSceneCollectionLoaded & OnSceneCollectionLoadDebug<SceneCollection, collectionLoadMode> events triggered on sucessful loading
     - Loading modes
         - Additive
             - Loads all scenes in a collection additive